dipteshkanojia/academic-kickstart/content/post/tabbyautocrat/index.md

 ### Update: February 21, 2026

 It’s official, the annexation is complete.
 The cat distribution system is real.
 He practically domesticates us now, and garden was just the beginning I guess.
 Now he has an indefinite leave to remain on the furniture too.
-Our corner table rug is laden with his hair, abd the bin is lined with empty wet and dry food packets.
-He spends most nights here now, and it has been this way for more than a few months.
-I guess I don't get to complain anymore given his purrs on me and especially given my busicuit privileges.
+Our corner table rug is full of his hair, and the bin is laden with empty wet- and dry-food packets.
+He spends most nights here, and it has been this way for more than a few months.
+I guess I don't get to complain anymore given his purrs on me and especially given my 'biscuits privileges'.

 {{< figure src="cat7.jpg" title="Yoga break?
 I will not say more." >}}